nimashoghi/ECE-4180-Project/docs/index.md

         key_mgmt=WPA-PSK
 }
 ```
-3. Compile the code in Camera_Streaming_Code on both the front and back pi's using 'cmake . & make'
+3.Compile the code in Camera_Streaming_Code on both the front and back pi's using 'cmake . & make'

-4. Setup each pi to autostart the following commands, this can be done in nano ~/.config/lxsession/LXDE-pi/autostart with the format '@command....' this file may be in a different location depending on your raspbian version.
+4.Setup each pi to autostart the following commands, this can be done in nano ~/.config/lxsession/LXDE-pi/autostart with the format '@command....' this file may be in a different location depending on your raspbian version.

 4a.
 On the front pi.
 Ensure the following autostarts:
 ```